Tips and Tricks How to get the most out of your day at the farm

 1. Consider a Bounce Back Pass or Season Pass.

 The singular day pass is already a pretty good deal (you’re paying a mere 34¢ per activity, and that’s if you only do each activity once).
 But it only takes ONE additional visit for the Summer Bounce Back Pass to be saving you money—you basically get the second visit at half price and any remaining visits for free.
-The Bounce Back Pass is $25/person for anyone ages 3 and older (kids and adults), and gives you unlimited admission during our Spring and Summer seasons (May 28-September 16, 2016)!
+The Bounce Back Pass is $30/person for anyone ages 3 and older (kids and adults), and gives you unlimited admission during our Spring and Summer seasons (May 26-September 14, 2018)!
+As an added bonus, the last day of the Bounce Back pass is also the first day of our Fall Season, so you get to do our legendary flashlight maze if you come on the 14th!
 This is an especially great deal for local guests, but also handy for out-of-towners who are in Lancaster for the week and want to visit more than once.

 It only takes three additional visits before you start saving money with the Season Pass, and with the Family Membership you save even more!
-A single Season Pass costs $55/person for anyone ages 3 and older (kids and adults), and gives you unlimited admission during the entire season (Spring, Summer and Fall, running from May 28-November 5, 2016)!
+A single Season Pass costs $60/person for anyone ages 3 and older (kids and adults), and gives you unlimited admission during the entire season (Spring, Summer and Fall, running from May 26-November 3, 2018)!
 The Family Membership is four season passes, three of which are assigned with a name and photo and one of which is a “flex” pass that can be used for a different person on each visit.

 2. Avoid the heat of the day when going through the corn maze.